learn-co-curriculum/curriculum-guide-for-contractors/structuring-your-lab-content.md

 Every lab should have a solution branch.
 Your solution branch should have a clean, understandable solution that other instructors can refer to for lab reviews and helping students.
 Sometimes, students might want the solution pushed up to them after they've completed the lab, so it's important that the solution is straightforward.

+## Regular Lab vs. Stretch Lab

+A normal lab should test the student on exactly what they just learned in the lesson or code along.
+Every piece to the solution should be able to be referenced in the previous lesson.
+They only lines of code they should have to write are the skills they should be practicing.

+A stretch lab is a lab that requires students to put some of the pieces together themselves.
+The point is that a student should be far removed from their comfort zone during a stretch lab.
+We should be stretching the boundaries of their learning.
+Several components of a stretch lab:

++ Provide less instructions
++ Tests only cover the big picture and not each individual line of code they have to write
++ Provide less starter code.
++ Require a student to Google some information to complete the lab
++ Incorporate passed a student has learned to pass all the tests

 ## How to Approach Building A Lab

 Sometimes it can feel daunting to approach building a lab.
 There are many ways to do it, none more correct that the other.